sage-code/maj/alphabet.md

 **notes**

-* Maj accept names from other languages without phonetic translation:
+* Most names from other Romanic languages do not need phonetic translation
-* New York, Chicago or Washington are acceptable names in Maj.
+* New York, Chicago or Washington are read correctly in Maj
-* France is accepted but "française" should be translated to "franchez"
+* France is accepted but "française" should be translated to "francez"

 ## Modified Letters

 {W, Q, K, X, Y}

-**W**
+**Rarely used: W**
 * can be present only at beginning of words: for example: "whiskey".
 * inside or at end of words we always use "u" not "w".

-**Q**

-Q is not present in following alphabets:

-* Cornish, Estonian, Icelandic,
-* Irish, Latvian, Lithuanian,
-* Polish, Serbo-Croatian, Scottish Gaelic,
-* Slovenian, Turkish, or Welsh.
+**Modified: Q**

 Maj has a special use for Q: